When do I need Marine Insurance

 The Risks Realised

-If your cargo arrives damaged, or goods have been stolen from your consignment, the shipping expense and the commercial loss can be damaging.
+If your cargo arrives damaged, or goods have been stolen from your consignment, the shipping expense and the commercial loss can be severe.
 When shipping without insurance you need to consider the impact this would have on your business.

 In circumstances where the ship or cargo has undergone losses to save the voyage, the shipowner may declare a General Average.